Regional Transit Authority of Southeast Michigan: History

-Mass transit

-The RTA does not operate any mass transit services, itself, but has coordinated one service brand.

-Bus service
+Limited-stop services

-RefleX was a limited-stop, cross-county bus service which started operation on Labor Day weekend 2016.
-The service consisted of a route on Woodward Avenue operated by DDOT connecting the Somerset Collection in Troy in Oakland County and Downtown Detroit, and two routes on Gratiot Avenue operated by SMART connecting Mount Clemens in Macomb County and Downtown Detroit (7 days a week) and four trips per weekday to Midtown Detroit.
-The service ran from 5:00 AM to 1:00 AM on weekdays, 6:00 AM to 1:00 AM on Saturdays, and 7:00 AM to 10:00 PM on Sundays.
-RefleX Gratiot service ended January 1, 2018, and RefleX Woodward service ended April 21, 2018.
+From 2016 to 2018, the RTA coordinated RefleX, a limited-stop bus service on Woodward and Gratiot Avenues, connecting Detroit with suburbs in Oakland and Macomb counties.
+RefleX started operation on Labor Day weekend in 2016.
+The Woodward route, operated by DDOT, ran to a northern terminus at Somerset Collection in Troy, while two Gratiot routes, operated by SMART, ran from Mount Clemens to termini in Downtown and Midtown Detroit.
+RefleX was discontinued in early 2018, and replaced by SMART's similar FAST network.

+Pilot express services

+The RTA launched its first express service, the D2A2, on March 16, 2020; service was reduced soon thereafter due to the COVID-19 pandemic.

+QLINE operation

+In September 2024, the RTA took over ownership and operation of the QLINE.
+Full integration of the system into RTA is expected by October 2024.

 Projects

-In early 2015, the RTA retained Parsons Brinkerhoff and AECOM to study improved mass transit along the corridors of Gratiot and Michigan avenues.
+In early 2015, the RTA retained Parsons Brinckerhoff and AECOM to study improved mass transit along the corridors of Gratiot and Michigan avenues.
 The authority also took over oversight of the Woodward Avenue Alternative Analysis Rapid Transit Alternative study, which found BRT (bus rapid transit) as the locally preferred alternative as the improved mode of transit along a 27-mile stretch of Woodward Avenue.
 The master plan was officially presented to the media and public on May 31, 2016 with highlights including plans for: